Which Figure Is Not a Polygon? A Clear Guide to Understanding Polygons

 Circles and Ellipses

 The classic non-polygon.
 A circle has no straight sides at all — every point on its edge curves smoothly.
-Think about it: an ellipse is the same deal, just stretched.
+Plus, an ellipse is the same deal, just stretched.
 Neither one is a polygon, no matter how you slice it.

 Shapes with Curved Sides